sp18-interns/chirayu-itern/October 2022/24 October 2022/README.md

-# Date 21-October-2022
+# Date 24-October-2022

 ## First Half

-- Started with CICD pipelines
+- Created another instance for openSSL assignment
-- Made a CICD pipeline for the AWS instance created and completed
+- Fininshed with the Shell Script and applied while,do and done loop

 ### Assignment
-  1. Script to install basic tool for developers - HALF DONE sublime slack chrome
+  1. Script to install basic tool for developers - DONE sublime slack chrome